Learning to ride a bike is one of life’s big milestones, something parents and children will remember forever.

 - Lubricate the chain every few weeks or after every wet ride.
 This will keep rust at bay and prevent premature wear.

 - Check the steering, wheel bearings and pedal bearings are running freely, without any grinding noise.
-If there is any knocking or gritty sounds, the bearings may need to be serviced.
+The bearings may need to be serviced if there are any knocking or gritty sounds.

 Wear a cycle helmet